Care starts with a wealth of

 Fargesia and Thamnocalamus are the hardiest of the clump type bamboos.
 They can be planted without fear of spreading.
 Most other hardy bamboos can spread by their underground rhizomes and this must be taken into account when planting them.
 We recommend annual root pruning as the first option for control.
 Also, a barrier of 60 millimeters by 30 inches deep, HDPE (high density polyethylene) can be used for rhizome control.

+Bamboo is a giant grass and achieves new heights every year by sending up new and larger shoots each spring.
+Usually starting between April and June, the new shoots emerge from the ground and reach their full height in approximately two to three months.
 A young bamboo that is about 8 feet tall with four canes, for example, may produce three additional new shoots in the spring that grow to 10 feet within two months.
-Next spring, those seven canes will produce about five to ten new shoots that could reach 15 feet.
+Next spring, it may produce about five to ten new shoots that could reach 15 feet.
 Fast forward four years: the same plant is now sixty canes strong and up to 30 feet tall.

 When starting from a new planting or small plant division you can expect to see new shoots grow only slightly taller than the previous year’s canes.
 If the bamboo is freshly dug out of the ground, the new shoots will likely be short and bushy the first year until the plant is established in a new area.

-The bamboo we sell are well rooted so you can expect to see strong new growth in the first season.
+The bamboos we sell are well rooted so you can expect to see strong new growth in the first season.
 If you purchase plants in the summer or fall, likely most of the growth will occur underground as the rhizomes spread outward.
 Once the new bamboo is well rooted in the ground, the shoots will be significantly larger than previous canes, usually gaining 3-5 feet of height each year.

 March 10th